1960 - 1970

 The new school building on Giles street adjacent to Clyde Fenton Primary School was completed and occupied.
 Electives were introduced; News, Play Reading, French, Overseas Pen friends and Speech/Drama.
 236 Students, Principal, 13 Teachers (including a teacher/pilot), a Librarian, an Art/Craft Teacher and 4 administration staff.

-Official Opening of the new building is held on 15th August with Honourable J Robertson the Minster for Education carrying out the opening ceremony.
+The official Opening of the new building is held on 15th August with Honourable J Robertson the Minster for Education carrying out the opening ceremony.
 On-air visitors for the ceremony were HRH Princess Alexandra, her husband Mr. Angus Ogilvy and Governor-General Sir Zelman Cowen.

 Bi-annual school excursions began with the first visiting Melbourne.
 The “Bush Telegraph” publications commenced twice per year.